cadamini/Technovine-Site/pages/services/cctv-command-center.md

 # Why is it Important?

 A __CCTV Command Center__ is an essential component of any business; they provide real-time monitoring of multiple locations from one central hub.
-The security they supply is indispensable, allowing business' to have peace of mind knowing that their CCTV Command Center is working 24/7 to keep their employees, customers, and partners safe.
+The security they supply is indispensable, allowing businesses to have peace of mind knowing that their CCTV Command Center is working 24/7 to keep their employees, customers, and partners safe.

-So when something goes wrong it is of utmost importance to get the right __CCTV Command Center Support__ that allows  technicians equipped with the tools needed to get your __CCTV Command Center__ back online.
+So when something goes wrong it is of utmost importance to get the right __CCTV Command Center **Support__** that has the technicians that are equipped with the tools needed to get your __CCTV Command Center__ back online.